falo2k/ProtonPack/README.md

  1 x [Teensy Audio Board Rev D](https://www.pjrc.com/store/teensy3_audio.html)
  1 x [Teensy Stacking Header Kit](https://www.adafruit.com/product/3883).
 For the audio board to stack on the Teensy 4.0.
 This was the easiest source of 14 pin stackable headers I could find.
 If not using PCBs then you may just stick with non-stacking headers here.
  4 x [14x1R Pins](https://www.pjrc.com/store/header_14x1.html) for the Teensy boards
- 4 x [14x1R Headers](https://www.pjrc.com/store/socket_14x1.html) for the PCBs
+ 4 x [14x1R Socket Headers](https://www.pjrc.com/store/socket_14x1.html) for the PCBs
- 1 x 5x2R Header for the PCB connection to the audio inputs/outputs on the board
+ 1 x [5x2R Socket Header](https://www.amazon.co.uk/Double-Female-Straight-Header-Socket-Black/dp/B00R1LKZOM/ref=sr_1_5?crid=2BQW1XCGHFEJU&keywords=2r+5+header&qid=1682349085&sprefix=2r+5+he%2Caps%2C120&sr=8-5) for the PCB connection to the audio inputs/outputs on the board
  1 x Micro SD Card for the Audio Adapter.
-See the Audio Adapter product page for up to date recommendations.
+See the [Audio Adapter product page](https://www.pjrc.com/store/teensy3_audio.html#:~:text=video%20for%20details.-,Recommended%20SD%20Card,-Most%20SD%20cards) for up to date recommendations.
 Not much is stored on here so you can get away with a fairly small card, but if you want to load more songs on YMMV.

 **Premade Boards**
 1 x [Adafruit 16x8 LED Matrix Driver Backpack - HT16K33 Breakout](https://www.adafruit.com/product/1427) for driving the bargraph.